West Prussia genealogy tour

 Tracing Jewish roots with Magda

-I wanted to thank you for introducing my husband and I to the areas of Kolo and Sompolno, the birthplaces of my great grandfather Hersz Leib Leczycki and his son, my grandfather, Zygmunt (Sidney) Leczycki, respectively.
-It was a dream of my father, Howard Lent, to visit these places of his roots and I am so pleased I could do it for him.
-It was also very important for me to see the remains of the death camp at Chlemno where peraps some of my relatives began their horrific journey at the hands of the Nazis.
+I wanter do thank you for introducing my husband and I to the areas of Kolo and Sompolno, the birthplaces of my great grandgather Hersz Leib Lenczycki and his son my grandfather Zygmunt ( Sidney) Leczycki respectively.
+It was a dream of my father, Howard Lent to visit these places of his roots and I am so pleased I could do it for him.
+It was also very important for me to see the ramains of the death camp at Chelmno where some of my relatives began their horrific journey at the hand of the Nazis.

 We were quite impressed with your knowledge of the area, history and the empathy you showed about the difficulty so many people of Jewish descent experience when trying to trace their roots to this area of the world.
 You were able to give me so much more than I could have found on my own.
 To see a photo in the visitors’ book at the old synagogue (Sompolno Library) of another relative from Israel in this same place doing the same research made the world a much smaller place.